bozerkins/clickhouse-client/README.md

 Each client query returns a response with all the information about the connection performed and response.

-Response is decoded using one of the formatters.
+Response is decoded using one of the format classes.
 By default Format\JsonFormat is used.

 NOTE: all the select performed using "query" method automatically happen in readonly mode